-Following completion of dam removal and associated equipment demobilization by KRRC Contractor, KRRC Contractor shall again video survey the condition of the Designated Roads.
-If, based on such video survey, the Parties agree that Project work has not caused significant damage (materially in excess of wear and tear expected as a result of the heavy hauling) to the Designated Roads, then neither KRRC nor KRRC’s Contractor shall have any further obligation or responsibility arising under this MOU for any repair to or maintenance of the Designated Roads.
-If, based on such video survey, the Parties agree that Project work has caused such damage to the Designated Roads, then KRRC shall propose a plan (Supplemental Mitigation Plan), subject to the County’s acceptance, to repair such damage to the Designated Roads at no cost to the County.
-The County may require KRRC to provide a performance bond as a surety for performance of such Supplemental Mitigation Plan if such a bond is determined by the County to be reasonably necessary in view of the scope and extent of the work to be performed.
+Following completion of dam removal and associated equipment demobilization by KRRC Contractor, and after completion of the Roadway Work in Table 1, KRRC Contractor shall again video survey the condition of the Designated Roads.
+If, based on such video survey, the Parties agree that the Project work has not resulted in remaining injury to the Designated Roads, then neither KRRC nor KRRC’s Contractor shall have any further obligation or responsibility arising under this MOU for any repair to or maintenance of the Designated Roads.
+If, based on such video survey, the Parties agree that any injury to any portion of the Designated Roads remains as a result of the Project work, including any and all injury to the Designated Roads which would not have occurred had such work not been done, then KRRC shall propose a plan (Supplemental Mitigation Plan) to repair and make good such damage to the Designated Roads, subject to the County’s acceptance, and will repair such damage to the Designated Roads at no cost to the County.
+The County may require KRRC to provide a performance bond as a surety for performance of a Road Failure Mitigation Plan and/or Supplemental Mitigation Plan if such a bond is determined by the County to be reasonably necessary in view of the scope and extent of the work to be performed.

 In the event that the Parties are unable to agree upon (a) whether Project work has caused significant damage to the Designated Roads (materially in excess of wear and tear expected as a result of heavy hauling), or (b) the terms and conditions of a Supplemental Mitigation Plan, then in such event, either Party may, by written notice to the other Party, declare such matter to be a dispute (Dispute) to be resolved in accordance with this Section 6 of this Exhibit A. Within thirty (30) days of the date of such notice, the Parties shall make senior management officials available to commence negotiations to resolve the Dispute.
 The Parties shall undertake commercially reasonable efforts to resolve their differences, giving due regard to all pertinent facts and relevant circumstances.
 The Parties may elect, by mutual agreement, to submit the Dispute to mediation, to be conducted by a mutually agreeable mediator.
 The County Board of Supervisors and KRRC will promptly and in good faith consider and decide any proposed resolution.